2sic/dnn-theme-2shine-bs5/readme.md

 <img width="100%" src="https://github.com/2sic/dnn-theme-2shine-bs5/raw/main/images/logo-1000.png">

-# DNN Skin/Theme Bootstrap5 Instant! for DNN 7, 8, 9 (works best with 9.6+)
+# DNN Skin/Theme Bootstrap5.2 Instant! for DNN 7, 8, 9 (works best with 9.6+)

+> Important: this is an archived version of the theme.
+> Newer versions use Bootstrap 5.3 CSS Variables.
+>
+> The latest version is available at <https://github.com/2sic/dnn-theme-2shine-bs5>

 _Note: two links in the footer go to pages in dnn 9.6, which uses a 9.6 api. if you remove them, it also works in v7/8_